 [* Behavior shown is for normal scheduling, i.e. schedule from project start with ASAP constraints.]

 - The Start Slack, Finish Slack, and Total Slack of the summary task are computed according to the inherited early and late dates.

 - Since Total Slack of the summary task is derived from up to four different, logically unconnected sub-tasks, it has no significance with respect to the Critical Path or any other logic path in the project schedule.
-This is illustrated in the figure below: Summary task B inherits its Early Start and Late Finish from task B1 and inherits its Late Start and Early Finish from task B4.
+This is illustrated in the figure above: Summary task B inherits its Early Start and Late Finish from task B1 and inherits its Late Start and Early Finish from task B4.
 The resulting 4 days of Total Slack shown for the summary task reflects the difference between the Late Finish of task B1 and the Early Finish of task B4 – completely meaningless in the absence of any logical connections between the two tasks.
 The 4 days of Total Slack for the summary task is also unrelated to the Total Slack values of any of its underlying sub-tasks.